-- 4.1 Contribution: The Council has shares in Equinox Enterprises Limited and will have shares in Equinox Property Holdings when it is established as its subsidiaries.
-The Council invests in its subsidiaries to enable them to develop affordable and quality housing within the borough and with the aim of them providing a return on the investment. - 4.2 Security: One of the risks of investing in shares is that they fall in value meaning that the initial outlay may not be recovered.
+- 4.1 Contribution: The Council has shares in Equinox Enterprises Limited and will have shares in Equinox Property Holdings as its subsidiaries.
+The Council invests in its subsidiaries to enable them to develop affordable and quality housing within the borough and with the aim of them providing a return on the investment.
+For information GYS Limited is a company limited by guarantee, so will have Members rather than shareholders and will therefore hold no share capital. - 4.2 company. - 4.3 Security: One of the risks of investing in shares is that they fall in value meaning that the initial outlay may not be recovered.
 In order to limit this risk, upper limits on the sum invested in each category of shares have been set as follows: